72sevenzy2/sniper.js/README.md

-Hi! this was a pretty cool mini framework to make, whilst also being fun and educational.
+Hi! this was a pretty cool mini library to make, whilst also being fun and educational.
 This javascript is also written in typescript.
 Which is pretty ironic
 Usage: